-NYU Abu Dhabi students have many opportunities during their four years to travel the UAE and experience the uniqueness of each emirate; from Dubai with its extraordinary skyscrapers, to Fujairah's manicured beaches, and the rugged mountains of Ras al-Khaimah, where it snows in the winter.
+NYU Abu Dhabi students have many opportunities during their four years to travel the UAE and experience the uniqueness of each emirate; from Dubai with its extraordinary skyscrapers, to Fujairah's manicured beaches, and the rugged mountains of Ras Al-Khaimah, where you'll sometimes find snow in the winter.

 “I usually visit my family's houses in Al Ain, one in Foah and the other in Hili.
 It's always a cozy and homey experience because that's where I was born and where my extended family stays.
 Usually, we visit our farm and occasionally the dunes in the many deserts there but after growing up ourselves, and the growth of the economy, my cousins and I occasionally visit malls like Bawadi, Al Foah, and Hili.
 There are many parks to visit, as well as the zoo and Hili fun city that my cousins and I usually go to.”

 “For some reason, I’ve never considered taking an extended trip to Ajman.
 The one I did have the pleasure of experiencing was a relatively short one as I was passing through to another city.
 Most of my time was spent Al Zorah Nature Reserve; a place that boosts rich birdlife, mangroves, turquoise lagoons, and beautiful beaches just north of the city.
 Taking a kayak ride through the calm water channels was as serene and relaxing an experience as you can get!”

 Hafsa Ahmed, Class of 2020